AdamLoydHarris/RoboSmile_Measurement/README.md

 I've used gemini to help me make an app with flask.
 This has absolutely no functionality.

-Clone the repo, make a conda env using env.yaml, make, type 'python app.py' in terminal
+Clone the repo, make a conda env using env.yaml, make sure youre in the right directory with conda env loaded, type 'python app.py' in terminal

 ![alt text](static/images/robosmilescreenshot.png)